mrahmadhassankhan/mrahmadhassankhan/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=mrahmadhassankhan&title=Stars,Followers,Commits,Repositories,MultipleLang,PullRequest&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 ### About Me:
-Currently, I'm focusing on backend development with a strong emphasis on Node.js and Express, while also working on frontend projects using React.
-I have extensive experience with various databases and web security practices, and I actively explore technologies like Docker, Kubernetes, Kafka, and Elasticsearch.
+Hello, I'm Ahmad Hassan Khan, a final-year Software Engineering undergraduate specializing in JavaScript.
+I have extensive experience in full stack development, with a strong focus on backend development using Node.js and Express, as well as frontend development with React.

+I am proficient in JavaScript, TypeScript, and various databases, including PostgreSQL, MongoDB, Redis, Firebase, InfluxDB, Cassandra, and Neo4j.
+My expertise includes:

+- ORM usage
+- ACID transactions
+- Database normalization
+- Addressing the N+1 problem
+- Caching strategies
+- Authentication (JWT, OAuth, Basic Auth, Cookie-based, Token-based)
+- API development (REST, JSON, GraphQL)
+- Web security practices (HTTPS, OWASP, CORS, SSL/TLS, CSP)
+- Testing (integration, unit, functional)

+I am proficient in containerization with Docker and orchestration with Kubernetes.
+Additionally, I work with Kafka, Elasticsearch, NGINX, and real-time communication technologies (WebSockets, SSE).

+My knowledge extends to architectural patterns (monolithic, microservices, SOA, serverless, service mesh, twelve-factor apps), resilience patterns (load shifting, throttling, backpressure, circuit breaker, graceful degradation), and observability (instrumentation, monitoring, telemetry).

-During my free time, I enjoy going to the gym and listening to music.
+I have been using the Linux Operating System (Ubuntu) for the past seven years and love it.
+Outside of tech, I enjoy going to the gym and listening to music.
 I'm always on the lookout for new challenges and opportunities to grow my skills.

 ### Social Media: 📡
 Connect with me and stay updated with my latest projects and insights: